ClozeFuzzProduction/clozeFuzz/README.md

 pip install -r requirements.txt
 ```

-Additionally, ClozeFuzz utilizes the [Incoder-1B](https://huggingface.co/facebook/incoder-1B), so please make sure your computer has sufficient memory and GPU resources to run the local inference of the LLM.
+Additionally, ClozeMaster utilizes the [Incoder-1B](https://huggingface.co/facebook/incoder-1B), so please make sure your computer has sufficient memory and GPU resources to run the local inference of the LLM.

 ## Usage